marcelpanse/roborally/README.md

 RoboRally
 =========

 This is an experimental online version of the original RoboRally board game written in Meteor.
+You can play the game at http://www.roborally.com/.

 <h5>About the game</h5>